danielwallin1/health-questionnaire/README.md

 # Health Questionnaire
-Questionnaire for medical appointments
+Questionnaire for medical appointments.

 ## Tech
-- react
+- React
-- css modules
+- CSS modules
-- javaScript
+- JavaScript

-It is possible to navigate forward with "Next" button and backward with left arrow in header.

 ## Features
 - selected option is highlighted
-- next button is disabled until you selected an option
+- next button is disabled and dimmed until you selected an option
+- navigate forward with "next" button and backward with left arrow in header

+## Implementation
+Atomic design structure with reusable components.
+Making sure code is tidy and easy to read/understand.

 ## Screenshots
 ![question view](./static/images/questionnaire1.png)